GungunSurana/College-Campus-Adventure-A-Week-Long-Simulation-Game/README.md

 ---

+How to Run the Game

+-Clone this repository or download the Python file:

+college_game.py

+-Open the file using Python IDLE or any Python editor.

+-Run the program using:

+python college_game.py

+-Follow the on-screen instructions.

+-Enter your choices using a, b, or c when prompted.

+---

 ## Game Flow:

 ```text
 Start → Round 1 → Random Event → Round 2 → Random Event → Round 3 → Random Event → Round 4 → Random Event → Round 5 → Random Event → Final Results